textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ### Theme package

 A Textpattern theme is a collection of *page* templates, *form* markup, stylesheets, and a manifest file with a little metadata; all packaged together in a single directory bearing the theme’s name.
-The single directory can be thought of as a ‘package’ and its contents can be thought of ‘assets’ organized in subdirectories by type.
+The single directory can be thought of as a ‘package’ and its contents can be thought of as ‘assets’ organized in subdirectories by type.

 To ensure a theme imported into your installation does not break your front-end, Textpattern augments imported themes with any missing assets needed by the default system, and provides empty placeholders where non-essential assets are missing.
 This is useful, say, when the grease-monkeys build from scratch and the integrity of a given theme’s structure is questionable.